ZeavoHQ/DebtKit-API/customers/README.md

 ## Get Customer ##

-`POST /customers/get.json` will create a new lead.
+`POST /customers/get.json` will retrieve a customer.

 ```